Nariman Irani

 Nariman A. Irani (?
 10 December 1977) was a Bollywood cinematographer and film producer.
 He is best known for producing Don (1978) made under his banner Nariman Films and for his work as cinematographer in Chhailla Babu (1977).
-He died in an accident before Don was completed; eventually the film was a big hit and led to the Don film franchise.
+He died in an accident before Don was completed; eventually the film was a big hit and led to the Don (franchise).

 As a cinematographer he is known for films including Talash, Saraswatichandra and Phool Aur Patthar, Roti Kapada Aur Makaan and Chhailla Babu.
-He won the 16th National Film Awards for Best Cinematography (B & W) for Saraswatichandra (1968), he also won the Filmfare Award for Best Cinematographer in the same year.
+He won the National Film Award for Best Cinematography (B & W) for Saraswatichandra (1968), he also won the Filmfare Award for Best Cinematography in the same year.

 Irani, while working on Chhailla Babu as a cinematographer, decided to borrow most of the plot of Chhailla Babu and shared a modified story idea to Chandra Barot, who made the new modified story as the 1978 film Don.
-While Don was still under production he suffered a serious hip bone injury when, after a sudden cloudburst in November 1977, a wall fell on him while he was preparing to take a shot for another film at Rajkamal Kalamandir studios, Bombay during the making of Manoj Kumar's Kranti.
+While Don was still under production he suffered a serious hip bone injury when, after a sudden cloudburst in November 1977, a wall fell on him while he was preparing to take a shot for another film at Rajkamal Kalamandir studios, Mumbai during the making of Manoj Kumar's Kranti.
 He was hospitalised, but died a few days later.
 The rest of the cinematography and production was completed by director Chandra Barot with support from the cast and crew.